 The okonomiyaki is one of those dishes.
 The cabbage and spring onion pancake is topped with Bull-Dog sauce, Kewpie mayo, bonito flakes, nori and – optional – bacon.

-Another standout is the milk toast (“very famous in Japan”), a soft, thick slice of white bread not quite as sweet as brioche.
+Another standout is the milk toast, a soft, thick slice of white bread not quite as sweet as brioche.
 Order it plain with a cube of cold butter, or with matcha custard cream and black-sesame ice-cream.
-Yuzu porridge made up of organic oats soaked in almond milk, with pear and apple compote, yuzu mascarpone, toasted buckwheat, fresh raspberries and sliced orange.
+The yuzu porridge is organic oats soaked in almond milk with pear and apple compote, yuzu mascarpone, toasted buckwheat, fresh raspberries, and sliced orange.

 A tuna tataki bowl comes with fresh avocado, shredded daikon and carrot, pickled ginger and edamame.
 It sits on a bed of brown rice and quinoa, or sub the tuna out for a chicken-karaage (fried chicken) version.
 Sweet strips of tamagoyaki (a rolled and layered omelette) add texture, and sesame and roasted seaweed provide some crunch.

-Coffee comes from Industry Beans, and there’ll always be a rotating selection of Japanese beans on offer.
-Most recently, LiLo Coffee Roasters from Osaka made a guest appearance.
+Coffee comes from Industry Beans, and there’ll always be a rotating selection of Japanese beans on offer; Lilo Coffee Roasters from Osaka has made a guest appearance.

-The interior of the former Thai restaurant is simple and fresh, with blonde timber, hints of greenery and concrete finishes.
-“Japan’s really renowned for … minimalism, [but] I still wanted to maintain homeliness,” Honour says.
+The interior is simple and fresh, with blonde timber, hints of greenery and concrete finishes.
 Background music is important to Honour, too.
-Each day he pulls a different playlist – Japanese funk, “throwback”, disco, house – from Hibiki’s extensive Spotify account to play over the air.
+Each day he pulls a different playlist: Japanese funk, “throwback”, disco and house.